abernix/spaceglue/README.md

 ### Meteor Up ([website](https://github.com/zodern/meteor-up))

-This will only work with the newest `mup` which is the one provided in the `zodern` organization.
-If your project uses `mup.json`, you are using an old version and should update to one that uses the one which uses the `mup.js` format.
+This will only work with the newest `mup` which is the one provided in the `zodern` GitHub organization.
+If your project uses `mup.json` (note the `.json` extension!), you are using an old version and should update to one that uses the one which uses the `mup.js` format.

 **It will not work with the original `meteorhacks` Mup, nor will it work with the MupX branch!**